MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android.md

 When a MAM Strict Mode check fails, try to determine whether it is a real issue that can be fixed in your app, or a false positive.
-If you believe it's a false positive or you aren't sure, please let the Intune MAM team know.
+If you believe it's a false positive or you aren't sure, let the Intune MAM team know.
 This will allow us to make sure we agree with the false positive determination and to attempt to improve detection for future releases.
 To suppress false positives, disable the failing